-All Host CPU interface timings are terminated with a 220/330 ohm network.
-The Host CPU adaptor should be terminated in a similar fashion (see Figure 4).
+All Host CPU interface timing lines are terminated with a 220/330 ohm network.
+The Host CPU adapter should be terminated in a similar fashion (see Figure 4).

-The devices driving the controller inputs should be open collector devices capable of sinking at least 48 milliamps to voltage level of less than 0.5 VDC (7438 or equivalent).
+The devices driving the controller inputs should be open collector devices capable of sinking at least 48 milliamps to a voltage level of less than 0.5 VDC (7438 or equivalent).